sniperbyte/sv/README.md

 # sv
-Various files for a site that we want source control for
+Various files for a site that we want source control for.